codio/knowledge/student-source/students/accessing-codio/paying.rst

    The bookstore will give you a code to redeem and activate your plan for the specified timeframe.

-2. Log in to Codio following the instructions provided by your instructor.
-This may be through your local LMS (Canvas, Blackboard, Desire2Learn, Moodle, etc.) or through Codio.com using a course token.

-   The first time you log in, you will see a dialog prompting you to pay.

-3. If you don't see the dialog, click **Get Started** in the banner, or click your **Username > Preferences > Billing**.

-4. From the **Plan** dialog, choose **Redeem Code**.

-5. Enter the code that was provided to you.
-Note that the code is case sensitive so enter it exactly as provided to you.

 If you have any problems contact us through your Codio account or email us at help@codio.com.